chaosparrot/marithime_talon/README.md

 X Testcases for inserting simple middle merges
 X Testcases for deleting middle merges
-X Proper merging of tokens based on formatting logic for inserting ~ Proper merging of tokens based on formatting logic for removing
+X Proper merging of tokens based on formatting logic for inserting X Proper merging of tokens based on formatting logic for removing
 - Turning indexing back on when no context is available

 [x] - Zero width space indexation selection fix